CSYE6255-Cloud-ShyamMylai/tf-gcp-infra/README.md

 8. Run `terraform validate` to validate the code.
 9. Run `terraform plan` to see the changes that will be made.
 10. Run `terraform apply` to apply the changes.
+11. Once the infrastructure is created, and crossverfied through post copy keyring and cryptokey from terminal output and update the github secrets
+12. Go to the template which is create from terraform (prefix: csye6225) get the DB_HOST (GITHUB : DB_HOST_TF) and DB_PASSWROD(GITHUB : DB_PASSWORD_TF) and update the github secrets .
-11. Run `terraform destroy` to destroy the infrastructure.
+13. Run `terraform destroy` to destroy the infrastructure.